 Welcome to “What the Polls Say Today,” Intelligencer’s daily series breaking down all the latest polling news on the 2022 midterms.

-Twelve days before Election Day, the overall midterms picture is looking up for Republicans.
-With early voting underway in a majority of states, it seems that a Republican wave of undetermined size is approaching, putting the Senate into play and very likely delivering the House to the GOP.
-But in weather and in politics, forecasts are often wrong and there are multiple unknown factors to take into account.
+Four days before Election Day, the overall midterms picture is looking up for Republicans.
+With early voting underway in most states, it seems that a Republican wave of undetermined size is approaching, putting the Senate into play and very likely delivering the House to the GOP.
+But in weather and in politics, forecasts are often wrong, and there are multiple unknown factors to take into account.

 Here’s what the polls are telling us today:

 Those fearing for the future of democracy have been especially worried about MAGA candidates aiming to take over the election machinery in 2024 battleground states.
 When they announced themselves as the America First Secretary of State Coalition back in May, they looked pretty formidable.
 Then two of them — Rachel Hamm of California and Jody Hice of Georgia — lost their primaries.
 The Hice defeat was particularly noteworthy because this sitting congressman’s vanquisher was incumbent Brad Raffensperger, enemy No. 1 to Trump and other election deniers because of his brazen refusal to overturn Biden’s 2020 victory in his state.